U.S. says China has placed mobile artillery on reclaimed island

 U.S. officials say Chinese dredging work has added some 2,000 acres to five outposts in the resource-rich Spratly islands in the South China Sea, including 1,500 acres this year.

-It has released surveillance plane footage showing dredgers and other ships busily turning remote outcrops into islands with runways and harbors.
+It has released surveillance plane footage showing dredgers and other ships busily turning remote outcrops into islands with runways and harbours.

 Carter called on Wednesday for an immediate halt to land reclamation in the South China Sea and was expected to touch on the issue of maritime security and freedom of navigation again on Saturday in a speech at the Shangri-La Dialogue security conference in Singapore.